 Sample selection bias is the bias that results from the failure to ensure the proper randomization of a population sample.
-The flaws of the sample selection process lead to situations when some groups or individuals in the population are less likely to be included in the sample.
+The flaws of the sample selection process lead to situations where some groups or individuals in the population are less likely to be included in the sample.

 Although survivorship bias is commonly considered separately, it is a special type of the sample selection bias.